Skip to content

 If you want to compare costs, check how this stacks up against the price of a rose on TikTok or 1,000 TikTok diamonds to understand the full gift economy.

 The sticker price is 1,000 coins.
-But what you pay in real money depends on where you buy those coins.
+What you actually pay in real money depends entirely on where you buy those coins.

 In-app purchases (iOS and Android): Apple and Google charge TikTok a 30% platform fee, and TikTok passes some of that cost to you.
-We tested purchasing 1,000 coins through both the iOS and Android apps in March 2026, and the price came out to $14.99 on iPhone and $13.50 on a Pixel 8.
+We tested purchasing a coin pack through both the iOS and Android apps, and the iPhone price came out higher than the same pack on a Pixel 8.

 Prices vary by region and currency.
 European users pay roughly EUR 13-15 including VAT.
 For a full walkthrough on loading your balance, check our guide on how to recharge your TikTok wallet.